mkdev-2/api-despesas/README.md

 ## 📝 Licença

 Distribuído sob a licença MIT.
+Veja `LICENSE` para mais informações.